I used to be a tither.

-If you don’t know the answer to that then I will tell you.
+If you don’t know the answer, then I will tell you.
 No, they do not.

 “Is that the reason why you don’t tithe, Eric?”

 Actually, no, it’s not.
 But in order to tell you why I don’t tithe or why I no longer teach tithing I have to explain to you the reason why Jewish people no longer tithe.
-In order to do that, we’re going to look at the biblical history of tithing.
+Let’s look at the biblical history of tithing.

 The first place that we find the word “tithe” in the Bible is in Genesis, Chapter 14.
 Abram’s nephew, Lot, had moved to Sodom.
 War had broken out.
 Lot was captured and carried off into captivity together with everything he owned.

 Abram assembled a small army and went after the army of King Kedorlaomer.
 His army wiped out King Kedorlaomer’s army, and he rescued Lot and recovered all the possessions that Kedorlaomer’s army had taken.

 Abram then met with the King of Sodom and the King of Salem, Melchizedek.
 Abram gave Melchizedek one-tenth of all that he had recovered.
 The King of Sodom asked Abram to release all the Sodomites that had been captured, but told him that he could keep spoils of war.

 Let’s stop right here for minute.

 Most pastors when teaching this are quick to point out that Abram gave of his “first fruits” and that we should follow suit.
 In other words, most pastors teach and preach that we should give ten percent of our paycheck before taxes, before bills, before gas, food, medical, etc. As soon as we get paid, we need to write out a check to the church before we write out a check to anyone else.
 That’s “first fruits.”

 But there are a few things they neglect to teach you from this passage: